 Crafting a contract is a complex task.
-It involves using specific wording, up-to-date knowledge of common laws, and material facts.
+It involves the use of very specific wording, up-to-date knowledge of common laws, and material facts.
 One small slip and one or both parties might end up with a misrepresentation of the terms in a contract.

 These misunderstandings are referred to as a mistake in contract law.
 We are going to explore what types of mistakes are common in Florida contract law and how they are resolved according to the doctrine of mistake.